Leadership Strategy Insights From Courageously Taking On Mount Kilimanjaro

 If Danae only focused on the Mount Kilimanjaro failures, what might have happened?
 She may have given up before she even started!

 I invite you to join me on this leadership performance adventure.
-You’ll learn how she used courageous Character, Confidence, and Collaboration to summit Mount Kilimanjaro!
+You’ll learn how she used courageous Character, Confidence, and Connection to summit Mount Kilimanjaro!
 And, how she:

 - converts fear into forward motion;

 - creates a hopeful vision for the future; and,